munificent/craftinginterpreters/book/functions.md

 arguments = expression ( "," expression )* ;
 ```

-This rule requires at least one expression, followed by zero or more other
+This rule requires at least one argument expression, followed by zero or more
-expressions, each preceded by a comma.
-To handle zero-argument calls, the `call`
+other expressions, each preceded by a comma.
+To handle zero-argument calls, the
-rule itself makes the entire `arguments` production optional.
+`call` rule itself considers the entire `arguments` production optional.

 I admit, this seems more grammatically awkward than you'd expect for the
 incredibly common "zero or more comma-separated things" pattern.
 There are some